tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 The Getting Started topic is somewhat like the typical Hello World tutorial in developer documentation, but with an API.
 The tutorial holds a user's hand from start to finish in producing the simplest possible output with the system.
 For Hello World tutorials, the simplest output might just be a message that says "Hello World."
 For an API, it might be a successful response from the most basic request.

-{% include course_image.html size="small" filename="timetohelloworld" ext_print="png" ext_web="svg" alt="Getting started tutorials are like Hello World tutorials." caption="Think of getting started tutorials as a kind of Hello World tutorial with the API.
+{% include course_image.html size="medium" filename="timetohelloworld" ext_print="png" ext_web="svg" alt="Getting started tutorials are like Hello World tutorials." caption="Think of getting started tutorials as a kind of Hello World tutorial with the API.
 How long would it take for a developer to get the most basic possible response using your API" %}

 Both Hello World tutorials and Getting started tutorials with APIs share the same goal: To show a user how to use your API to get the simplest and easiest result, so they get a sense of how it works and feel productive.